block-foundation/solidity-land-registry/README.md

 </div>

-**Welcome to Block Foundation's Decentralized Land Registry project - an ambitious venture into the field of blockchain applications.
-This project is a part of our Smart Contract Series and leverages the full potential of Solidity, Ethereum's native programming language, to deliver a secure and transparent system for land transactions.**
+**Welcome to Block Foundation's Decentralized Land Registry project as part of our Smart Contract Series.
+It leverages the full potential of smart contracts to deliver a secure and transparent system for land transactions.**

 ## Introduction